BrightspaceUI/core/components/button/README.md

 ## Copy Button [d2l-button-copy]

-Use the Copy button to provide a way for users to copy a text value to the clipboard.
+Use the Copy button to enable users to copy a text value to the clipboard.
+The `d2l-button-copy`'s `click` event provides the `writeTextToClipboard` method for writing the text to the clipboard.

 <!-- docs: demo code properties name:d2l-button-copy sandboxTitle:'Copy Button' display:block autoSize:false size:xsmall -->
 ```html